SethSharp/odds-api/README.md

 To help manage your quota, there are helpers that you can call to return the number of requests used and remaining.
 Checkout the `UseHandleHeaders` trait, which can be called on any `OddsClient` instant.

-Also, if this API ever becomes outdated for a small period of time, and you require to use new parameters, you can utilise the `addParams()` function, which accepts an array where you can pass any new parameters.
+Also, if this API ever becomes outdated for a small period of time and you need to add new parameters, you can utilise the `addParams()` function, which accepts an array.

 ## Credits
 - [Seth Sharp](https://github.com/SethSharp)